 - Temporary Setup Files – These are files that were created by a Setup program that is no longer running.

-- Downloaded Program Files – Downloaded program files are ActiveX controls and Java programs that are downloaded automatically from the Internet when you view certain pages.
-These files are temporarily stored in the Downloaded Program Files folder on the hard disk.
+- Downloaded Program Files – Downloaded program files consist of ActiveX controls and Java programs that your computer downloads automatically from the Internet when you view certain pages.
+The computer temporarily stores the files in the Downloaded Program Files folder on the hard disk.
 This option includes a View Files button so that you can see the files before Disk Cleanup removes them.
 The button opens the C:\Winnt\Downloaded Program Files folder.

-- Temporary Internet Files – The Temporary Internet Files folder contains Web pages that are stored on your hard disk for quick viewing.
-Disk Cleanup removes these page but leaves your personalized settings for Web pages intact.
+- Temporary Internet Files – The computer stores web pages in the Web Temporary Internet Files folder on your hard disk for quick viewing.
+Disk Cleanup removes these pages but leaves your personalized settings for Web pages intact.
 This option also includes a View Files button, which opens the C:\Documents and Settings\Username\Local Settings\Temporary Internet Files\Content.IE5 folder.

 - Old Chkdsk Files – When Chkdsk checks a disk for errors, Chkdsk might save lost file fragments as files in the root folder on the disk.
 These files are unnecessary.